-Squirrel Gliders are officially ‘threatened’ in every state in Australia where they occur, except Queensland where their classification is in need of review.
-Squirrel Gliders face a particular problem in that a family typically roosts together in a tree hollow, large hollows required.
-However, to avoid predation and competition from other animals, they also need a small entrance (40mm in diameter).
+Squirrel gliders (Petaurus norfolcensis) are officially ‘threatened’ in every state in Australia where they occur, except Queensland where their classification is in need of review.
+Squirrel gliders face a particular problem in that a family typically roosts together in a tree hollow, large hollows required.
+However, to avoid predation and competition from other animals, they also need a small entrance (approximately 40mm in diameter).

-Thanks to funding from Brisbane City Council Lord Mayor’s Sustainability and Environment Grant (ENV00231), KBCB Northside Squirrel Glider Monitoring Project aims to monitor five council owned bushland reserves to determine presence of Squirrel Gliders.
-The major aims include:
+Thanks to source funding from Brisbane City Council Lord Mayor’s Sustainability and Environment Grant (ENV00231) in 2017-18, KBCB Northside Squirrel Glider Monitoring Project project initially aimed to monitor five council owned bushland reserves on north side of Brisbane, to determine presence or absence of squirrel gliders.
+The major aims included:

-- Glider Nest Boxes – installation, monitoring and maintenance of glider nest boxes
+- Glider Nest Boxes – installation, monitoring and maintenance of Hollow Log Homes front entry and rear entry glider nest boxes

 - Purchase monitoring tools (infra-red monitoring camera and photo monitoring pole) to conduct nest box monitoring and undertake community spotlighting events